download_file_from_url

 • print_wrap_limit (int | None) – Maximum length of the string before splitting into two lines; defaults to None, which disables splitting.
 If the string exceeds this value, e.g. 100, it will be split at (before) state_prep to improve readability when printed.

-• validate (bool) – Whether to validate if the downloaded file size matches the expected content length; defaults to True.
+• validate (bool) – Whether to validate if the downloaded file is non-empty after download.
+Validation checks if the final file size is greater than 0; defaults to True.

 • kwargs – [Optional] Additional parameters passed to the method tqdm.tqdm().